 Geography:

 The Jalpaiguri district of West Bengal is home to Jaldapara National Park.
 The woodlands of Jaldapara extend from the Mthurabagan tea plantation in the south to the Bhutan border at Totopara in the north.
-Crossing the northern boundary of the woodland is National Highway 317.
-In the past, the vicinity of this route was the centre of tourist activities.
+Crossing the northern boundary of the forest is National Highway 317.
+In the past, the vicinity of this route was the center of tourist activities.

-At a height of 61 metres, Jaldapara is surrounded by 216.51 km2 of wide meadows, woodlands, wetlands, and riverine forests.
+At a height of 61 meters, Jaldapara is surrounded by 216.51 km2 of vast meadows, woodlands, wetlands, and riverine forests.
 The forest covers roughly 50 kilometres.
-Throughout most of the course, the woodland is narrow and only 5 to 7 km broad.
+The woodland is narrow and only 5 to 7 km wide for most of the course.

-The park is situated on the bank of the Torsa River in the Eastern Himalayan foothills.
+The park is on the Torsa River bank in the Eastern Himalayan foothills.
 The following rivers pass through the sanctuary:

 This national park’s temperature fluctuates from 12 to 27 °C. It receives a lot of rain during the monsoon, which enables a wide range of plants and flowers to flourish.
 In the summer, the park’s temperatures can reach a high of 40 °C. As a result, Jaldapara sees a spike in tourism around the start of the winter and summer.